outdreamer/build-a-cure/invention_timeline.md

 			- using a similar method as this example of attribute/function combination, generate all possible sets:
 			  - https://twitter.com/alienbot123/status/1245950414278627328

-- other useful insights identified/explained, some of which are in this repo, my finder repo, or my online emails/messages/posts/blogs
+	- other useful insights identified/explained are in this repo, my finder repo, or my online emails/messages/posts/blogs

 	- I identified:
 		- that some functions were inherent to all processes & were interchangeable (find, build, apply, mean, derive)